angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 the Engine](https://thegainslab.com/engine) capacity program by [Matt Wiebke](https://www.instagram.com/thegainslab1/).
 The results of each workout were recorded.
-Some evidence of continued improvement from Year 1 is demonstrated, although external factors significantly impacted training efforts.
+Some evidence of continued improvement from Year 1 is demonstrated, although external factors significantly hampered training efforts.
 Program difficulty level increased substantially.
 I continue to recommend the program if you wish to improve your cardiovascular capacity.